 Navajo Spirit Tours

-Within Monument Valley, there are many travel restrictions in place, so backcountry and off-road travel around this attraction is prohibited unless you’re with a licensed Navajo guide.
-One of the most reputable and well-established guide and trekking companies in the park, Navajo Spirit Tours offers a number of experiences for you to choose from.
+Within Monument Valley Navajo Tribal Park, there are several travel restrictions in place, so backcountry and off-road travel around this attraction is prohibited unless you’re with a licensed Navajo guide.
+One of the most reputable and well-established guide and trekking companies in the park, Navajo Spirit Tours, offers a number of experiences for you to choose from.

 Going out for a jeep tour is one thing, and it’s a great experience, but to go out on a Monument Valley tour with a Navajo guide who truly understands the ancient drawings of their ancestors, and the lore of the land is something special.
 Furthermore, Navajo Spirit Tours sets itself apart by ending their tours with performances in The Big Hogan, a natural amphitheater.
 For the Navajo, music is an integral part of their culture.